-We then took the weakened virus and inserted a single gene from the Nipah virus.
-This gene provides the instructions for an important component of the Nipah virus called 'Glycoprotein G'.
-Nipah Glycoprotein G is used by Nipah virus to invade cells and cause infection.
-We want to investigate whether people who are vaccinated with ChAdOx1 NipahB will make an immune response against the this.
+We then took the weakened virus and inserted a single gene from the MERS virus.
+This gene provides the instructions for an important component of the MERS virus called the 'spike protein'.
+The spike protein is used by coronaviruses to let them invade cells and cause infection (as in COVID-19 infections).
+We want to investigate whether people who are vaccinated with ChAdOx1 MERS will make an immune response against the MERS spike protein.

-The genetic code for Nipah Glycoprotein G is the only component of Nipah in the vaccine.
-Nipah virus itself is not used to manufacture the ChAdOx1 NipahB vaccine so there is no chance of being exposed to Nipah virus at any point during this study.
-You cannot catch Nipah from the vaccine.
+The MERS spike protein genetic code is the only component of MERS in the vaccine.
+MERS virus itself is not used to manufacture the ChAdOx1 MERS vaccine so there is no chance of being exposed to MERS virus at any point during this study, so you cannot catch MERS from the vaccine.

-This ChAdOx1 vaccine technology used in the Nipah vaccine in this clinical trial is the same as that used to make the Oxford/AstraZeneca COVID-19 vaccine.
+This vaccine technology is the same as that used to make the Oxford/AstraZeneca COVID-19 vaccine.

 As part of its manufacture, ChAdOx1 is grown in a lab using modified cells that were originally derived from a sample of human tissue.
 These cells are called HEK 293 (human embryonic kidney 293) cells.
-More information on the use of human-derived cell lines in the manufacture of vaccine is available at https://vk.ovg.ox.ac.uk/vaccine-ingredients#Human%20cell%20strains.
+More information on the use of human-derived cell lines in the manufacture of vaccine is available at https://vk.ovg.ox.ac.uk/vk/vaccine-ingredients#Human%20cell%20strains